 The story of Saxbys is as unique and refreshing as the taste of our renowned stone ginger beer.

-At the age of 27, George establishes the aerated drinks factory then known as ‘George Saxby, Manning River’ at Chatham, just near Taree.
-He begins making traditional English soft drinks, including the now famous Stone Ginger Beer.
+In the year Banjo Paterson was born (unrelated!)
+George decides to board the coastal trader to the Manning River.
+There he at the age of 27, he establishes an aerated drinks factory then known as ‘George Saxby, Manning River’ at Chatham, near Taree.
+He begins by making traditional English soft drinks, including his now famous Stone Ginger Beer.

 Filled and corked by hand in ceramic bottles, George’s drinks were delivered from the factory in Chatham via the Manning River.
 Small floats would take cases to Taree wharf, where they were despatched to the local shops by wheelbarrow.